-12. Select the correct answer.
+- 12. Select the correct answer.
 A price ceiling will usually shift:

 - a. demand

 - b. supply

 - c. both

 - d. neither

-13. What is the "price" commonly called in the labor market?

-14. Are households demanders or suppliers in the goods market?
+- 13. What is the "price" commonly called in the labor market? - 14.
+Are households demanders or suppliers in the goods market?
 Are firms demanders or suppliers in the goods market?
-What about the labor market and the financial market?

-15. Name some factors that can cause a shift in the demand curve in labor markets.

-16. Name some factors that can cause a shift in the supply curve in labor markets.

-17. How do economists define equilibrium in financial markets?
+What about the labor market and the financial market? - 15.
+Name some factors that can cause a shift in the demand curve in labor markets. - 16.
+Name some factors that can cause a shift in the supply curve in labor markets. - 17.
+How do economists define equilibrium in financial markets?

-18. What would be a sign of a shortage in financial markets?

-19. Would usury laws help or hinder resolution of a shortage in financial markets?
+- 18. What would be a sign of a shortage in financial markets? - 19.
+Would usury laws help or hinder resolution of a shortage in financial markets?

-21. Other than the demand for labor, what would be another example of a "derived demand?"

-22. Suppose that a 5% increase in the minimum wage causes a 5% reduction in employment.
+- 21. Other than the demand for labor, what would be another example of a "derived demand?" - 22.
+Suppose that a 5% increase in the minimum wage causes a 5% reduction in employment.
 How would this affect employers and how would it affect workers?
-In your opinion, would this be a good policy?

-23. Under what circumstances would a minimum wage be a nonbinding price floor?
-Under what circumstances would a living raise be a binding price floor?

-24. Suppose the U.S. economy began to grow more rapidly than other countries in the world.
-What would be the likely impact on U.S. financial markets as part of the global economy?

-25. If the government imposed a federal interest rate ceiling of 20% on all loans, who would gain and who would lose?

-26. Why are the factors that shift the demand for a product different from the factors that shift the demand for labor?
+In your opinion, would this be a good policy? - 23.
+Under what circumstances would a minimum wage be a nonbinding price floor?
+Under what circumstances would a living wage be a binding price floor? - 24.
+Suppose the U.S. economy began to grow more rapidly than other countries in the world.
+What would be the likely impact on U.S. financial markets as part of the global economy? - 25.
+If the government imposed a federal interest rate ceiling of 20% on all loans, who would gain and who would lose? - 26.
+Why are the factors that shift the demand for a product different from the factors that shift the demand for labor?
 Why are the factors that shift the supply of a product different from those that shift the supply of labor?

+- 20. Whether the product market or the labor market, what happens to the equilibrium price and quantity for each of the four possibilities: increase in demand, decrease in demand, increase in supply, and decrease in supply. - 27.
+During a discussion several years ago on building a pipeline to Alaska to carry natural gas, the U.S. Senate passed a bill stipulating that there should be a guaranteed minimum price for the natural gas that would flow through the pipeline.
+The thinking behind the bill was that if private firms had a guaranteed price for their natural gas, they would be more willing to drill for gas and to pay to build the pipeline. - Using the demand and supply framework, predict the effects of this price floor on the price, quantity demanded, and quantity supplied. - b.
+With the enactment of this price floor for natural gas, what are some of the likely unintended consequences in the market? - c.
+Suggest some policies other than the price floor that the government can pursue if it wishes to encourage drilling for natural gas and for a new pipeline in Alaska.

-28. Identify each of the following as involving either demand or supply.
+- 28. Identify each of the following as involving either demand or supply.
 Draw a circular flow diagram and label the flows A through F. (Some choices can be on both sides of the goods market.)

 - a.
 Households in the labor market

 - b.
 Firms in the goods market

 - c.
 Firms in the financial market

 - d.
 Households in the goods market

 - e.
 Firms in the labor market

 - f.
 Households in the financial market